 You can set one authentication method for end users and another method for team members (agents and admins).
-For example, you can specify stricter password requirements for agents, who have access to more sensitive information, than for end users.
+For example, you can specify stricter password requirements for agents who have access to more sensitive information.
 You can also provide different single sign-on options for each set of users.

 You can also restrict the external users who can access your Zendesk Support instance.
 For example, you might want to allow only end users from a specific email domain and then reject all others.